 Here’s a rundown of the test standard that we use for our pleated cartridge filters:

 As you can see, these filters test very well, but the results do not indicate the 99.99% at 0.5 micron rating that we have given to our 80/20 blend.
 Why?
 Well, this is because the ASHRAE 52.2 test standard is not designed for round pleated cartridge filters.
 More importantly, it is not designed for cleanable filters.
 ASHRAE 52.2 was actually designed to test flat disposable HVAC filters, so the resulting data needs to be taken with a grain of salt.
 Yes, this filter will achieve 99.99% at 0.5 microns, but not right out of the box.
 It takes a couple of hours or days for the efficiency to peak and level off, where it will remain for the next 2000-3000 hours.
 So the ASHRAE 52.2 test does not give a true indication of what a user should expect to see from their dust collection filter…it can only tell you what the filter will do when it is brand new.

-The data and tables to the left and below are the same as the one above, except they include test data from one of our MERV 15 NANO filters.
+The first table on the right is a MERV 11 80/20 Blend Filter.
+The chart and tables below that are the same ASHRAE 52.2 test, except they include test data from one of our MERV 15 NANO filters.
 Note the huge increase in submicron efficiency on the initial loading (column 1).
-The 4th item down 96.3% at 0.7-1.0 microns corresponds to the 42.52% at 0.84 (mean) microns from the chart above.
+The 4th item down 96.3% at 0.7-1.0 microns corresponds to the 42.52% at 0.84 (mean) microns from the last table.
 Also note that both filters approach or exceed 99.99% by the 5th loading.
 To put this into perspective, with this size filter (250 sq. ft.), the 5th loading peaks at about 1.75 lbs of dust.